-A: If your objection is accepted for consideration the external auditor will decide appropriate next steps.
+A: If your objection is accepted for consideration the auditor will decide appropriate next steps.

-The external auditor will decide if the matter you raised needs investigation and then whether a High Court declaration should be sought or a public interest report be issued.
+The auditor will decide if the matter you raised needs investigation and then whether a High Court declaration should be sought or a public interest report be issued.

-If the matter does not warrant either of these outcomes, it may still be a matter that the auditor may wish to raise with the authority or to consider as part of their routine planned audit work.
+If the matter does not warrant either of these outcomes, it may still be a matter that the auditor may wish to raise with the authority by way of recommendations or to consider as part of their routine planned audit work.

-The external auditor will look objectively at the evidence that an item of account may be unlawful or any other issues you have raised that could be the subject of a public interest report.
+The auditor will look objectively at the evidence that an item of account may be unlawful or any other issues you have raised that could be the subject of a public interest report.
 Disagreeing with something your authority has done, or intends to do, does not necessarily mean it is unlawful.

-Q: How does the auditor consider my objection?
+How does the auditor consider my objection?

-A: In everything they do, external auditors must follow the Act, the 2015 Code of Audit Practice and any statutory guidance issued in support of the Code.
-Under the Code of Audit Practice, the external auditor must take a balanced approach in spending time and money examining an objection.
+In everything they do, auditors must follow the Act, the 2015 Code of Audit Practice and any statutory guidance issued in support of the Code (a new Code of Audit Practice was published in 2020 for financial years 2020-21 onwards).
+Under the Code of Audit Practice, the auditor must take a balanced approach in spending time and money examining an objection.

-The external auditor will consider:
+The auditor will consider:

-- how significant the matter is; - whether there is wider public interest in the issues you raised; - whether they, or another external auditor, have previously considered the matter; - whether the substance of the matter falls within the scope of work conducted by an inspectorate or other body; - the costs of dealing with the matter; and - your rights, and the authority's, individual councillors' and authority officers' rights.
+- how significant the matter is; - whether there is wider public interest in the issues you raised; - whether they, or another auditor, have previously considered the matter; - whether the substance of the matter falls within the scope of work conducted by an inspectorate or other body; - the costs of dealing with the matter; and - your rights, and the authority's, individual councillors' and authority officers' rights